 The Garmin eTrex 20x is a small and lightweight hiking GPS that provides ample performance for roughly half the price and weight of the other two award winners.
 This device will help you get back on track if the weather turns foul and you can't find your route.
-This is perfect for those in need of a lightweight device before going into the backcountry for an extended period of time.
-Add this unit to your Dream Hiking Gear List as it may save you if you find yourself off trail.
+This is perfect for those in need of a lightweight device before going into the backcountry for an extended period.
+Add this unit to your Dream Backpacking Gear List, as it may save you if you find yourself off trail.
 Not only that, but it will only cost you $199.
-If you're looking to upgrade your xTrex 20x memory storage and screen resolution, check out the Garmin eTrex 30x.

 Easy to use